Verifying the Disk I/O Scheduler on Linux 7 Systems

 In this example, the default disk I/O scheduler is

-and ASM_DISK
+deadline and ASM_DISK is a

 rotational Oracle ASM disk device.